-Boys' Daily Uniform Option
+Boys' Daily Uniform

-- Saint Isabella School navy sweatshirt or royal blue Saint Isabella School v-neck sweater. - White or navy short/long sleeve polo style knit shirt (undershirt color must match polo shirt color). - Solid navy or khaki long pants.

-- Pants must fit at the waist (not at the hips and not showing underwear), and neither too baggy nor too snug. - Solid navy or khaki knee-length shorts (K-8). - Laced or strapped white or black athletic rubber soled sports shoes only.
-No slip-on shoes or Converse tennis shoes.
-Shoes must be primarily black or white with minimal contrast or detail.
-Nike swoosh or Adidas stripes are OK, no checkerboard patterns. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns. - Saint Isabella School baseball cap or visor (outside only), Saint Isabella School fleece vest. - Saint Isabella School windbreaker (outside only). - During cold weather, jackets may be worn over (not instead of) the Saint Isabella School sweatshirt on the playground, but not inside the buildings.
+- Saint Isabella School navy sweatshirt or royal blue Saint Isabella School V-neck sweater. - White or navy short/long sleeve polo style knit shirt (undershirt color must match polo shirt color). - Solid navy or khaki long pants. - Pants must fit at the waist (not at the hips and not showing underwear), and neither too baggy nor too snug. - Solid navy or khaki knee-length shorts (K-8). - Laced, strapped, white, or black athletic rubber soled sports shoes only.
+No slip-on shoes or All Star Chuck Taylor Logo rubber toe Converse tennis shoes low or high top.
+Shoes must be black or white with minimal contrast or detail (black or white contrasting colors only) Nike swoosh or Adidas stripes are OK, no checkerboard or other distracting patterns or writings. - Shoes need to be replaced when worn, dirty, and/or have holes. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns. - Saint Isabella School baseball cap or visor (outside only), Saint Isabella School fleece vest. - Saint Isabella School windbreaker (outside only). - During cold weather, jackets may be worn over (not instead of) the Saint Isabella School sweatshirt on the playground, but not inside the buildings.
 The policy regarding uniform shoes does not change during cold weather.

-Girls' Daily Uniform Option
+Girls' Daily Uniform

-- Saint Isabella School navy sweatshirt or royal blue Saint Isabella School cardigan. - White or navy short/long sleeve polo style knit shirt (K-8) (undershirt color must match polo shirt color). - Solid navy or khaki long or short pants (K-8). - Solid navy or khaki skort (K-4). - Laced or strapped white or black athletic rubber soled sports shoes only.
-No slip-on shoes or Converse tennis shoes.
-Shoes must be primarily black or white with minimal contrast or detail.
-Nike swoosh or Adidas stripes are OK, no checkerboard patterns. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns. - Pants must fit at the waist (not at the hips and not showing underwear), and neither too baggy nor too snug. - Plaid jumper or skirt with white, navy or black shorts worn underneath. - All white, navy, or black tights or leggings under skirt or jumper in cold weather. - During cold weather, jackets may be worn over (not instead of) the Saint Isabella School sweatshirt on the playground, but not inside the buildings.
+- Saint Isabella School navy sweatshirt or royal blue Saint Isabella School cardigan. - White or navy short/long sleeve polo style knit shirt (K-8 all undershirts must be white) - Solid navy or khaki long or short pants (K-8). - Solid navy or khaki skort (K-4). - Laced, strapped, white, or black athletic rubber soled sports shoes only.
+No slip-on shoes or All Star Chuck Taylor Logo rubber toe Converse tennis shoes low or high top.
+Shoes must be black or white with minimal contrast or detail (black or white contrasting colors only) Nike swoosh or Adidas stripes are OK, no checkerboard or other distracting patterns or writings. - Shoes need to be replaced when worn, dirty, and/or have holes. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns. - Pants must fit at the waist (not at the hips and not showing underwear), and neither too baggy nor too snug. - Plaid jumper or skirt with white, navy or black shorts worn underneath. - All white, navy, or black tights or leggings under skirt or jumper in cold weather. - During cold weather, jackets may be worn over (not instead of) the Saint Isabella School sweatshirt on the playground, but not inside the buildings.
 The policy regarding uniform shoes does not change during cold weather.